Commitment to protecting your personal data

 - Clear prior information about data processing

-- Informed consent with translation when needed
+- Informed consent with translation when necessary

-- Right to know about international data transfers
+- Right to know international data transfers

 - Specific protocols for cross-border medical follow-up

-Identification Data
+Identification data

-- Full name and ID document
+- Full name and identification document

 - Date of birth and gender